Doctor0Evil/HorrorPlace-Constellation-Contracts/README.md

    cd HorrorPlace-Constellation-Contracts
    ```

-2. Validate an example contract card using the provided Python tool:
+2. Validate an example contract card using the provided Python tool (paths and script names are illustrative and may differ from the final layout):

    ```bash
    python tooling/python/cli/hpc-validate-schema.py \